Multalign Viewer shows amino acid and nucleotide sequences:

 Individual sequences of structures in Chimera can be shown:

 The figure shows part of the sequence window contents for the input file apoex.fa.
 In addition to the sequences and their names, numbering and header lines may be displayed.
 Font size, sequence wrapping behavior, and the coloring of residue one-letter codes can be controlled in the Appearance preferences.
-Boxes enclosing one or more residues are called alignment regions; double-clicking a region opens the Region Browser.
-One can search for occurrences of a particular string or pattern of residues in one or all of the sequences using Edit...
-Find Subsequence or Edit...
-Find PROSITE Pattern in the Multalign Viewer menu.
+Colored boxes enclosing one or more residues are called alignment regions; double-clicking a region opens the Region Browser.
+The Edit menu allows searching for a string or pattern of residues in the sequences, or by full or partial sequence name.

 When the mouse focus is in the sequence window, the Page Down key (or space) moves the view down to start with the block below the topmost block whose beginning is currently visible; Page Up (or Shift-space) moves the view up to start with the block above the topmost block whose beginning is currently visible.
 Vertical alignment scrolling can also be done with the mouse wheel.

-Mousing over sequence names and residues shows information near the bottom of the window: associated structure, if any, sequence length, and sequence position.
-Reporting the position in non-structure-associated sequences is turned off for very large alignments (>250,000 characters).
+Mousing over sequence names and residues shows information near the bottom of the window.
+Mousing over a sequence name reports any associated structure(s), the vertical position in the alignment (sequence is Nth of M sequences), and sequence length.
+Mousing over a residue symbol reports the corresponding residue in associated structure(s), if any, otherwise the sequence position.
+Reporting the position in non-structure-associated sequences is turned off for larger alignments (>250,000 characters).
 The system “copy” shortcut (for example, command-C on Mac) will copy the contents of the active region, if any, otherwise the entire sequence(s), into the text buffer.

 The Hide button closes the sequence window without changing the state of Multalign Viewer.
 The sequence window can be reinvoked using the Raise option for the Multalign Viewer instance in the Tools menu (abbreviated MAV).
 This is also useful when the window has become obscured by other windows.
 Help opens this manual page in a browser window, and Quit exits from Multalign Viewer.

 Initial sequence names are taken from the input file or based on the corresponding structure chain.
 A sequence name can be changed by choosing Edit...
 Edit Sequence Name from the Multalign Viewer menu, and in the resulting dialog, indicating the desired sequence and entering a new name.
 Double-clicking a name in the sequence window brings up the same dialog, already set to that sequence.
+Edit...
+Find Sequence Name allows searching by full or partial sequence name.
 In the sequence window, ellipses (...) are used to shorten names longer than the maximum (default 30 characters) specified in the Appearance section of the Multalign Viewer preferences.

 Numbering can be displayed over the alignment and to the left and/or right of the sequences.
 Numbering displays can be controlled with the Numberings menu.